 1.How Does The Tire Pressure Monitoring System Work?

 The Tire Pressure Monitoring System (TPMS) uses sensors to monitor the air pressure in the tires.
 When the tire pressure drops below a certain threshold, a warning light on the dashboard will alert the driver.
+This system helps ensure that tires are correctly inflated, improving safety and fuel efficiency.

 2.Why Does Your Nissan Altima Warning For Low Tire Pressure Keep Coming On Time After Time?